jr-grenoble/tags/docs/modules.md

 **`copyright`** (c) Jean-René Bouvier, from 2021 on.

 **`license`**

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+The author hereby grants Facts Haven SAS and its affiliates the right to use and perform any derivative works.

 Tags
 ====
-The author hereby grants Facts Haven SAS and its affiliates the right to use and perform any derivative works

 **`overview`**

 This library module provides chainable tag functions (or simply _tags_)to modify template literals, along with a few utility functions.

 - Refer to [MDN template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) for explanations